-Cheval Blanc Randheli: A Place To Call Home
+Cheval Blanc Randheli: A place to call home

 It was hard to leave.
 There were hugs all round upon our departure.
 Even on the seaplane flight back to Malé, we were given more of Janicot’s to-die-for chocolates to make sure we never forget him.
 A trip to Cheval Blanc Randheli isn’t simply a sojourn; it says you have arrived – home.

-This story first appeared in the December 2022 issue of Prestige Singapore
+This story first appeared in the Dec 2022 issue of Prestige Singapore.